tinglesoftware/dotnet-extensions/src/Tingle.Extensions.Logging.LogAnalytics/README.md

 dotnet user-secrets set "LogAnalytics:WorkspaceKey" "AAAAAAAAAAA="
 ```

-Ensure you get the corret values from your workspace on Azure portal.
+Ensure you get the correct values from your workspace on Azure portal.

 ## Configuring LogLevel

 There are times you want to configure the logging level to LogAnalytics hence avoid too many logs being sent.
 This can be done by creating a `LogAnalytics` section `Logging` section of your configuration in `appsettings.json`.
-Below is an example that allows upto `Information` for `System*` logs and upto `Warning` for `Microsoft*` logs.
+Below is an example that allows up to `Information` for `System*` logs and up to `Warning` for `Microsoft*` logs.

 ```json
 {